-Another potential exception is the fact that the strict liability statute only applies if you were bitten by a dog when you were in a lawfully private or public space.
+Another potential exception is that the strict liability statute only applies if you were bitten by a dog when you were in a lawfully private or public space.
 This means that if you or a loved one was trespassing on the dog owner’s property, there is a chance the strict liability statute may not apply.
 In addition, a dog owner could avoid liability if there is evidence that you or a loved one willfully accepted the risk of a dog bite.
 A common example is in the case of an employee at a kennel or veterinarian’s office.
 An employee bitten by a dog under their direct care is considered to have willfully assumed the risk of a potential dog bite and would likely be unsuccessful in pursuing financial restitution through the dog bite strict liability statute.Damages Associated with Dog Bites

 When someone is attacked by a dog, they oftentimes suffer physical and emotional trauma.
 In terms of physical harm, the damages might include:

 - Physical scarring that requires multiple surgeries, including plastic surgery, to correct